SomeWeekendReading/someweekendreading.github.io/_posts/2025-10-17-hank-green-ai-circular-investments.md

 <img src="{{ site.baseurl }}/images/2025-10-17-hank-green-ai-circular-investments-history-1.jpg" width="400" height="473" alt="Klein @ History.com: How the Gilded Age's Top 1 Percent Thrived on Corruption" title="Klein @ History.com: How the Gilded Age's Top 1 Percent Thrived on Corruption" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">

-In fact, this begins to resemble the 19th century corruption of the Gilded Age, which must now regrettably be called the "First" Gilded Age.
+In fact, this begins to resemble the 19th century corruption of the Gilded Age, which must now regrettably be called the "First" Gilded Age, the "Second" being now.
 Between the circular movement of money, bizarre accounting for when it gets called revenue, and Trump's extortion of a cut of the trade, this is _exactly_ what was done then <sup id="fn3a">[[3]](#fn3)</sup>:

 > “This is a government of the people, by the people and for the people no longer,” former
 > president Rutherford B. Hayes wrote in his diary in 1886.
 “It is a government by the